-You are cordially invited to attend the 2013 Annual Meeting of Shareholders of AmTrust Financial Services, Inc. ("AmTrust," "AmTrust Financial," "the Company," "our," "us," or "we"), which will be held on Thursday, May 23, 2013, commencing at 10:00 a.m.
-(Eastern time), at 59 Maiden Lane, New York, New York 10038.
+You are cordially invited to attend the 2014 Annual Meeting of Shareholders of AmTrust Financial Services, Inc. ("AmTrust," "AmTrust Financial," "the Company," "our," "us," or "we"), which will be held on Friday, May 23, 2014, commencing at 10:00 a.m.
+(Eastern time), at 59 Maiden Lane, 43rd Floor, New York, New York 10038.

-At the Annual Meeting, you will be asked to consider and act upon (1) the election of the seven directors named in the proxy statement, (2) the ratification of the appointment of BDO USA, LLP as our independent auditors, (3) approval of an amendment to our Amended and Restated Certificate of Incorporation to increase our authorized common stock from 100,000,000 shares to 150,000,000 shares, and (4) such other business as may properly come before the meeting or any adjournment or postponement thereof.
+At the Annual Meeting, you will be asked to consider and act upon (1) the election of the seven directors named in the attached proxy statement, (2) the ratification of the appointment of BDO USA, LLP as our independent auditors for the fiscal year ending December 31, 2014, (3) an advisory, non-binding resolution to approve the executive compensation program for our named executive officers, as described in the attached proxy statement, and (4) such other business as may properly come before the meeting or any adjournment or postponement thereof.
 Each of the matters to be acted upon at the meeting is more fully described in the attached proxy statement.

-Record holders of common stock at the close of business on March 25, 2013, the date fixed by our Board of Directors as the record date for the meeting, are entitled to notice of and to vote on any matters that properly come before the Annual Meeting and at any adjournment or postponement thereof.
+Record holders of common stock at the close of business on March 27, 2014, the date fixed by our Board of Directors as the record date for the meeting, are entitled to notice of and to vote on any matters that properly come before the Annual Meeting and at any adjournment or postponement thereof.

-We are mailing a copy of our Annual Report to Shareholders, which includes a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2012, together with this Notice of Annual Meeting of Shareholders and proxy statement.
-Additional copies may be obtained by writing to AmTrust Financial Services, Inc., 59 Maiden Lane, 6th Floor, New York, New York 10038, Attention: Corporate Secretary.
+We are mailing a copy of our Annual Report to Shareholders, which includes a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2013, together with this Notice of Annual Meeting of Shareholders, proxy statement and proxy card to shareholders on or about April 8, 2014.
+Additional copies may be obtained by writing to AmTrust Financial Services, Inc., 59 Maiden Lane, 43rd Floor, New York, New York 10038, Attention: Corporate Secretary.